Institutional Adoption of Bitcoin: What It Means and Why It Matters

 Once that frame changes, the conversation changes with it.

-If Bitcoin is viewed only as something to trade, then volatility dominates the discussion.
-If Bitcoin is viewed as a long-term reserve asset, then the focus shifts to scarcity, portability, liquidity, global recognisability, and its ability to sit outside the dilution mechanics of fiat systems.
+If Bitcoin is viewed only as something to trade, volatility dominates the discussion.
+If Bitcoin is viewed as a long-term reserve asset, the focus shifts to scarcity, portability, liquidity, global recognisability, and its ability to sit outside the dilution mechanics of fiat systems.

 That does not mean every company should rush into Bitcoin.
 It does mean the old objections are becoming less persuasive.
 Custody has improved.
 Reporting has improved.
 Governance standards are improving.
 The market is more liquid.
 The infrastructure is more mature.
-Boards and finance teams can now evaluate Bitcoin with a degree of seriousness that was much harder a few years ago.
+Boards and finance teams can now evaluate Bitcoin with a degree of rigour that was much harder a few years ago.

 Institutional adoption matters because large holders absorb supply.
 Bitcoin is already scarce.
 When institutions add long-term reserves, that supply becomes even tighter.
 Coins held in treasury are often not being traded actively.
 They are being stored with a much longer time horizon in mind.